Founder and Executive DirectorContact Carolyn

 Director of CommunicationsContact Jennifer

-Family: Married to my best friend, Brian since 1992, and so far I am mother to Peter, Jeremiah, Emma, Noah, and Mercy.
+Family: Married to my best friend, Brian since 1992, and I am mother to Peter, Jeremiah, Emma, Noah, and Mercy.

 How I got involved in Project HOPEFUL: I have been passionate about adoption and orphan care since I was a child, but when I started learning the truth about HIV and AIDS in 2010, I was shaken.
 I was upset to learn I had believed lies for more than twenty years.
 It sickened me that I was one of the Moms who always moved quickly past the photo-listings of any waiting children with HIV out of ignorance and fear.
 Now I’m passionate about doing everything in my power to see them adopted into loving families and to conquer stigma with TRUTH!
 We have not adopted yet, but are praying God opens that door to us very soon.